A * indicates an undergraduate co-author and an † indicates a postdoctoral co-author from my laboratory.

 Record, S., A. Strecker, M. Tuanmu, L. Beaudrot, P.L.
 Zarnetske, and J. Belmaker.
 In revision.
 Does scale matter?
 Incorporating biological realism when predicting changes in species distributions.
 PLOS One.

 Record, S., T.D.
 McCabe*, B. Baiser, and A.M.
 Ellison.
-Accepted.
+2018.
 Are foundation tree species effects different from those of dominant species?
 A case study with North American ant assemblages.
-Ecosphere.
+Ecosphere – In press.

 Zarnetske, P.L., B. Baiser, A. Strecker, S. Record, J. Belmaker, and M.N.
 Tuanmu.
 2017.
 The interplay between landscape structure and biotic interactions.
 Current Landscape Ecology Reports 2(1):12-29.

 Goring, S.J., D.J.
 Mladenoff, C.V.
 Cogbill, S. Record, C.J.
 Paciorek, S.T.
 Jackson, M.C.
 Dietze, A. Dawson, J. Hatala Matthes, J.S.
 McLachlan and J.W.
 Williams.
 2016.
 Novel and lost forests in the Upper Midwestern United States, from new estimates of settlement-era composition, stem density, and biomass.
 PLoS One 11(12):e0151935.